 As a result of the changeable climate, catarrh has become one of the most prevalent and universal diseases known to man.
 Nearly onethird of the people of the United States are afflicted with catarrh in some of its many phases and stages.
-Add to this the fact that catarrh rapidly tends to become fixed or chronic also the further fact that it is capable of producing a great many other diseases, and we begin to realize the true nature of this dread dis-
+Add to this the fact that catarrh rapidly tends to become fixed or chronic. also the further fact that it is capable of producing a great many other diseases, and we begin to realize the true nature of this dread dis-

 So formidable has catarrh become that in every city or town of any size numerous doctors are to be found who make the treatment of catarrh a specialty.
-Of course a great deal of good is accomplished in this way, but as yet a comparatively small number of the people can avail themselves of this treatment because of the great expense necessarily attached to it.
+Of course a great | Peruna, write at once to Dr. Hartdeal of good is accomplished in this way, but as yet a comparatively small number of the people can avail themselves of this treatment because of the great expense necessarlly attached to it.

-To all such people Dr. Hartman's and builder, 610 Grand Block, Wa- remedy, Peruna, comes as a great boon.
-Not only is it more successful in curing catarrh than the treatment of the catarrh specialists, but it is can be saved by the within the reach of every person in this land.
-Peruna can be bought at use of Peruna. any drug store, and is a remedy friends taking without equal for catarrh in all Peruna, and I forms, coughs, colds, bronchitis, conhave heard sumption, and all climatic diseases of
+To all such people Dr. Hartman's remedy, Peruna, comes as a great boon.
+Not only is it more successful in curing catarrh than the treatment of the catarrh specialists, but it is saved by the within the reach of every person in this land.
+Peruna can be bought at I have all my any drug store, and is a remedy friends taking without equal for catarrh in all forms, coughs, colds, bronchitis, conhave heard sumption, and all climatic diseases of runa.

 Peruna is not a guess, nor an experiment; it is an absolute, scientific certainty.
 Peruna cures catarrh wherever located.
 Peruna has no substitutes-no rivals.
 Insist upon having Peruna.
 Let no one persuade you that some other remedy will do nearly as well.
-There is no other systemic remedy for catarrh but Peruna.
+There is no other systemic remedy for catarrh but Pecatarrh and find its curative powers all you recommend. cured me of a very bad attack and though I suffered for years I feel entirely relieved, and if it will benefit others.
+I gladly give it

-Mr. Byron J. Kirkhuff, attorney counsellor-atlaw writes from 691 Gates ave.
+Mr. Byron J. Kirkhuff, attorney, counsellor-atlaw writes from 691 Gates ave..

-Byron J. Kirkhuff Attorney and Counsellor Counsello at Law.
+Byron J. Kirkhuff, Attorney and